Reaction Network Analysis of Metabolic Insulin Signaling

-\begin{remark} The sufficient conditions for ACR in a species in the work of \cite{LLMM2022} and \cite{MEST2021} establish the property for all rate constants for which the system has a positive equilibrium. \cite{MEST2021} have proposed the convention of ``vacuous ACR'' for the cases in which no positive equilibrium exists: in such a scenario, ACR in all species is assumed.
-This enables the more convenient terminology the the above sufficient conditions provide ACR ``for all rate constants'' and we adopt this terminology in the following analysis. \end{remark}
+\begin{remark} The sufficient conditions for ACR in a species in the works of Lao et al \cite{LLMM2022} and Meshkat et al \cite{MEST2021} establish the property for all rate constants for which the system has a positive equilibrium.
+Meshkat et al have proposed the convention of ``vacuous ACR'' for the case in which no positive equilibrium exists: in such a scenario, ACR in all species is assumed.
+This enables the more convenient terminology that the above sufficient conditions provide ACR ``for all rate constants'' and we adopt this terminology in the following analysis. \end{remark}